 • June 7, 2017, from 2-3:30 p.m.
 Eastern time

 • September 27, 2017, from 2-3:30 p.m.
 Eastern time

 The webinar covers launching and operating an Economic Gardening program.
-Content is provided by: Chris Gibbons, founder of Economic Gardening; Penny Lewandowski, vice president of external relations and strategic direction at the Edward Lowe Foundation; and Colleen Killen-Roberts, the foundation’s director of entrepreneurship.
+Content is provided by: Chris Gibbons, founder of Economic Gardening; and Paul Bateson, General Manager of Economic Gardening at the Edward Lowe Foundation.
 The webinar will run from 2-4 p.m.
 EDT.
 Contact Rita Phillips to register.

 Certification and training

 The majority of Economic Gardening programs use our National Strategic Research Team (NSRT) for company engagements.
 If you’re interested in joining the NSRT or just want to take a deeper dive into Economic Gardening, learn more about our certification and training.

 “I was impressed how quickly the team leader was able to grasp what we did and what our challenges might be.
 Economic Gardening is a fantastic vehicle for helping companies who are in growth mode.
 It’s one of the best models I’ve seen to stimulate job creation.”